How many bands will be playing NE PopFest 2007?

 people who know them coming to their shows, and the people attending know about

 more bands they like.
-And if a band goes over well at The Abbey, even if they didn't
+And if a band goes over well at The Rosebud, even if they didn't

 draw the people, they may get to play there again.
 And the publicity will help them, too.